What is it?

 - Under NCLB, parents have a right to request professional qualifications of their children’s teacher(s) or paraprofessionals(s).
 This is to inform you of your right to ask for the following information about your children’s classroom teachers or paraprofessionals.–Whether Ohio has licensed the teacher for the grades and subjects he or she teaches.–Whether the teacher is teaching under emergency or another provisional status through which Ohio licensing criteria have been waived.–The teacher’s baccalaureate degree major and whether the teacher has any advanced degrees, and if so, the subject of the degrees.–Whether the child is provided services by paraprofessionals and, if so, their qualifications.

-- If you would like to receive specific information about your child’s teacher or paraprofessional, please contact Mrs. Johnson at (614)275-3600 ext 201 or email@example.com Our school is fully committed to the success of your child.
+- If you would like to receive specific information about your child’s teacher or paraprofessional, please contact Mrs. Leachman at (614)275-3600 or firstname.lastname@example.org Our school is fully committed to the success of your child.
 We appreciate your partnership in our efforts to provide the best education for your child.

 In School Title 1 Program Overview

 - Depending on the child’s individual needs, a plan of service will be determined to help your student achieve his or her academic goals.

 - After all student data is gathered, the Title 1 instructor then groups students according to these individual needs and provide a consistent weekly program in which we will work for 20-30 minutes at least 3 times per week.

 - This assistance may be in the form of a pull-out of the classroom situation.
 It might also be that the Title 1 teachers push into the regular classroom and provides assistance and guidance in that form.

 Discharging a student from In-School Title 1 Support